Electronics Engineering Technology Associate in Applied Science

 |EET 243||Data Communications||3|

 |Social/Behavioral Science elective||3|

-Students who substitute ECE classes for EET classes will need to take additional credit hours in a technical elective to meet the total hours for graduation.
+Students who substitute ECE classes for EET classes will need to take an additional one credit hour ECE lab course.
+Please contact your advisor.